OSGeo/PROJ/docs/source/development/reference/functions.rst

         - more generally any string accepted by :c:func:`proj_create` representing a CRS

-    Starting with PROJ 9.2, source_crs or target_crs can be a CoordinateMetadata with an associated coordinate epoch (but only one of them, not both).
+    Starting with PROJ 9.2, source_crs (exclusively) or target_crs can be a CoordinateMetadata with an associated coordinate epoch.

+    Starting with PROJ 9.4, both source_crs and target_crs can be a CoordinateMetadata with an associated coordinate epoch, to perform changes of coordinate epochs.
+    Note however than this is in practice limited to use of velocity grids inside the same dynamic CRS.

     An "area of use" can be specified in area.
 When it is supplied, the more accurate transformation between two given systems can be chosen.